-- a) Developing, implementing and managing procurement strategies that support the co-ordination and streamlining of activities throughout the lifecycle. - b) Effective use of competition. - c) Using aggregated/centralised contracts and Standing Offer Agreements where appropriate. - d) Identifying and rectifying inefficiencies in procurement processes. - e) Developing cost efficient tender processes including appropriate use of e-solutions (e.g., e- Procure). - f) Council employees responsible for providing procurement services or assistance within the Council providing competent advice in terms of available products and agreements.

-Procurement Policy This Document is Uncontrolled when Printed Responsible Officer: Manager Corporate Services Version: 6.0 Issue Date: 28 August 2024 Next Review: 28 August 2028 Page 27/37 g) Working with suppliers to create relationships that are professional and productive and are appropriate to the value and importance of the goods, services and works being acquired.
+- a) Developing, implementing and managing procurement strategies that support the co-ordination and streamlining of activities throughout the lifecycle. - b) Effective use of competition. - c) Using aggregated/centralised contracts and Standing Offer Agreements where appropriate. - d) Identifying and rectifying inefficiencies in procurement processes. - e) Developing cost efficient tender processes including appropriate use of e-solutions (e.g., e- Procure). - f) Council staff responsible for providing procurement services or assistance within the Council providing competent advice in terms of available products and agreements. - g) Working with suppliers to create relationships that are professional and productive and are appropriate to the value and importance of the goods, services and works being acquired.